Set up Automatic Agent Updates | Teleport

 Determine the Teleport version to install by querying the Teleport Proxy Service.
 This way, the Teleport installation has the same major version as the automatic updater.

-Replace example.teleport.sh with the domain name of the Teleport Proxy Service and stable/cloud with the name of your automatic update channel.
+Replace stable/cloud with the name of your automatic update channel.
 For cloud-hosted Teleport Enterprise accounts, this is always

 -